AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 It works as follows:
 1. When the client performs an interaction involving this object, each validator (implementation of IInteractionValidator interface) is invoked.
 Validators are able to tell if validation is happening on client or server side, so they can customize the validation if needed.
 All validators live in Input System/InteractionV2/Validations.
 It is highly recommended to re-use, modify, or implement new validators so that common validation logic can be shared.
-2. If all validators succeed, the client sends a RequestInteractMessage to the server and the ClientPredictInteraction method is invoked if this isn't the server player (if defined).
+2. If all validators succeed, the client sends an interaction message (in this case RequestMouseDropInteract) to the server and the ClientPredictInteraction method is invoked if this isn't the server player (if defined).
 No further interaction components will be invoked on the client side for this interaction type during the current update.
-3. The server gets the RequestInteractMessage and invokes all of the validators again (each validator can modify the validation logic on the server-side if needed).
+3. The server gets the RequestMouseDropInteract and invokes all of the validators again (each validator can modify the validation logic on the server-side if needed).
 4. If all validators succeed, the server invokes ServerPerformInteraction and from there can do whatever it wants to update the state of the game and communicate it to the players - setting syncvars, invoking Rpcs, or sending messages to clients.
 If validation fails on the server-side, the OnServerInteractionValidationFail method is invoked (if defined).

 If common use cases emerge for the final server-side part of the interactions we can add this to IF2 to reduce code duplication.
 For example, a likely addition will be having a way to automatically broadcast a message to all clients so they can perform the update client-side, yet make it so that all of the logic for the client-side update still lives in the component that is handling the interaction.